jonschr/elodin-sections/README.md

 ## Remove unused sections
-The best practice for removing fields, the for the lonevity of the site you're working on, is to remove _all_ sections, then immediately re-add just the ones that this site will be using.
+The best practice for removing fields, for the longevity of the site you're working on, is to remove _all_ sections, then immediately re-add just the ones that this site will be using.
 That means if we add more sections to the site, they won't automatically pop into the site's backend.

 ```php
 //* Remove all of the sections